miaoliuyang/awesome/css/flex.md

 https://www.youtube.com/watch?v=-Wlt8NRtOpo

-1. Properties fro the Parent
+1. Properties for the Parent
     # display
     This defines a flex container; inline or block depending on the given value.
 It enables a flex context for all its direct children.
     ```